KiltedCode/khandaria-campaign/sessions/2023/2023-06-29-return-of-the-pyleagle.md

 two guards fly up and challenge party
 allow party to pass
 as fly to Justice Hills, ballista point at flying
-land, talk to guards and they'll get `Guros` know
+land, talk to guards and they'll get `Gurrus` know
 request to see all
 debriefs other party first
 `Mel` goes full epic tale